GSA/emerging-technology-atlas/pages/index.md

 2. Reports from public service workshops, pilots, and programs;
 3. Opportunities to participate and collaborate.

-The Atlas is the public-facing arm of ECTO's three pillars of support for federal emerging technologies:
+The Atlas is the public-facing arm of ECTO's three pillars of support for federal emerging technologies in partnership with innovative programs across government:

 ![ECTO Impact](../assets/img/ecto-impact-atlas.jpg)